 At the time of of the $1.5 million project, the interior was redesigned under the direction of Linda Lamb, who assisted staff with selection and arrangement of carpets, upholstery, and furnishings.
-Key to the interior design scheme was to highlight the Library's fine art collection featuring works by distinguished California painters including Francis McComas, Gene Frances Baker McComas, Abel Warshawsky, Ferdinand Burgdorff, Tulita Westfall Bennet, Henrietta Shore, Richard Lofton and Helen Gapen Oehler.
+Key to the interior design scheme was to highlight the Library's fine art collection featuring works by distinguished California painters including Francis McComas, Gene Frances Baker McComas, Abel Warshawsky, Ferdinand Burgdorff, Tulita Westfall Baronda Bennet, Henrietta Shore, Richard Lofton, Helen Gapen Oehler, and Gerald Wasserman.

 While the Library planned for its grand re-opening in July 1984, another project was in the making.
 For several years, the cost of operating the Bookmobile had come under scrutiny during each annual budget cycle.
 In 1982, citing the prospect of someday having to replace the 26 year old vehicle and a preference for reallocating the staff to the main library, it was decided to suspend the service.
 The decision, however, met with strong public opposition similar in size and intensity to the 1953 debate over the New Monterey Branch Library closure.
 The City Council resolved the matter in 1985 by approving the expenditure of $92,000 for the purchase of a new Bookmobile, and in July 1986, after a four year hiatus, the Monterey Public Library Bookmobile was back on the road.